Public Health Act funerals in Sandwell

 If there is nobody willing or able to make the funeral arrangements, the case may be referred to the Council and if accepted the Council will then be responsible for making the arrangements.

-Once the Council has received and accepted the referral, we will then deal with all aspects of trying to locate a next of kin.
 If family are found and they choose not to make funeral arrangements, they will be required to sign a form stating that they are relinquishing responsibility for the funeral arrangements and where appropriate, they understand that costs will be recovered from the deceased's estate which will include a property search.

 If the family have already removed any possessions from where the deceased lived, these are to be returned to help offset the funeral costs.